It is dangerous to take baths or go swimming during thunderstorms, and people have been injured or killed while doing so. See Example(s)

-In May 2008, 15-year-old Falicity Wishkeno of Topeka, Kansas, was hit by lightning while taking a shower.
+- In May 2008, 15-year-old Falicity Wishkeno of Topeka, Kansas, was hit by lightning while taking a shower.
 Said Wishkeno, “Right when I got in the shower, I heard the thunder hit.
 I saw this big, white light.
 I jumped out of the bathtub and collapsed.
 I had trouble breathing, and I couldn’t feel my legs at all.
 I felt all this pain in my legs and my whole body.”

 - In November 2007, a bolt struck a teenager who was washing her hair at her home in Blandford, England.
 Said Abbie Jackson of the event, “It hit my wrist and basically lit up my arm.
 The showerhead flew out of my hand.”

 - In October 2006, a woman in Croatia was struck by lightning while brushing her teeth just as lightning struck a pipe outside the her home.
 Said Natasha Timarovic of her experience, “I had just put my mouth under the tap to rinse away the toothpaste when the lightning must have struck the building.
 I don’t remember much after that, but I was later told that the lightning had traveled down the water pipe and struck me on the mouth, passing through my body.
 It was incredibly painful, I felt it pass through my torso and then I don’t remember much at all.”

 - In June 2001, Josephine Martine of Deal, England, was blown out of her bath tub by a lightning bolt.
 The mother of three, who had been soaking in her bath tub during a thunderstorm, was catapulted naked through the air by the force of the bolt, landing on the other side of her bathroom.
 Said Martine, “I felt a huge kick in my hand and knew straight away it was electricity.
 In a split second I saw the water rippling.
 The kick of the electric shock was so powerful I was sort of thrown out of the bath.
 It was scary, but it happened very quickly.”

 - In August 1988, as Eleanor Loux of Exeter, Rhode Island, brushed her teeth at her bathroom sink, she saw a bolt of lightning leap from her toilet.
 The resulting ball of fire then bounced off walls and the ceiling in her bathroom until it dissipated.
 Surprisingly, Loux was not injured.
 Her bathroom, however, was another

-Do not lie on concrete floors and do not lean against concrete walls.
+- Do not lie on concrete floors or lean againt concrete walls.